About Schmidt: Plot

 Deciding to take a journey in the new Winnebago to visit his daughter and convince her not to marry Randall, he tells her he is coming early for the wedding.
-She makes it clear she does not want him there until right before the ceremony, so Schmidt visits places from his past.
+She makes it clear she does not want him there until right before the ceremony, so Schmidt visits places from his past including his college (University of Kansas), his childhood home (now a tire store) and other museums and points of interest.

 At a trailer campground, he is invited to dinner by a friendly and sympathetic couple, John and Vicki Rusk.
 When John goes for beer, Schmidt makes a pass at Vicki, who tells him to leave.
+He attempts to call Ray and repair their relationship, but his voicemail is deleted during the call and he decides to let it go.
 Sitting on the roof of his RV on a starry night, Schmidt forgives his departed wife for her affair, apologizing to her for his own failings.
 At that moment, he is amazed to see a meteor streak across the sky, taking it as a possible sign from Helen.

 Feeling full of purpose and energetic renewal, Schmidt arrives in Denver, where he stays at the home of Roberta, Randall's mother.
 He is appalled by her eccentric, lower-middle-class family and cannot dissuade Jeannie from the marriage.
 Schmidt throws out his back after sleeping on Randall's waterbed, infuriating Jeannie.
 Roberta assures him that a soak in her hot tub will help his back, but he flees after she makes a pass at him in the tub.
 The next day, Schmidt, exhausted from a restless night, attends the wedding and delivers a kind speech at the reception, hiding his disapproval.

 On his way home, Schmidt composes a letter to Ndugu.
 He questions his life's accomplishments, lamenting that he will soon be dead, that his life has made no difference to anyone, and that eventually it will be as if he has never existed.

 A pile of mail is waiting for him at home.
 Schmidt opens a letter from Tanzania.
 It is from a nun, who writes that Ndugu is six and unable to read and reply to Schmidt's letters on his own but appreciates them and Schmidt's financial support.
 An enclosed crayon drawing, of Ndugu and Schmidt holding hands on a sunny day, moves Schmidt to tears.